manhcuong06/yii_example/README.md

         ],
     ],
-Step 2: Create a database (example: YOUR_DATABASE_NAME) Step 3: Config mysql in common
+Step 2: Create a database (example: YOUR_DATABASE_NAME) Step 3: Config mysql in "common/config/main-local.php"
     'dsn' => 'mysql:host=localhost;dbname=YOUR_DATABASE_NAME',
     'username' => 'YOUR_USERNAME',
     'password' => 'YOUR_PASSWORD',